korpling/graphANNIS/docs/src/tools/annis.md

 tiger2 (not loaded)
 ```

-The interactive CLI supports auto-completion by pressing the <kbd>Tab</kbd> key.
+The interactive CLI supports auto-completion by pressing the <kbd>Tab</kbd> key and you can navigate to old executed commands using the arrow up and down keys.

 You can also use the `-c` argument at startup to execute a single command instead of starting the interactive command line.
 This is useful for e.g. importing or exporting corpora from a script.